Pixel 8 series leak reveals alleged codenames, RAM and more

 Both handsets would sport a new Tensor chip, codenamed Zuma; however, this Tensor chip might reuse the G5300 5G modem from the Tensor G2.
 WinFuture believes that these two are your typical ‘candy bar’ handsets and not foldables.
 However, it’d be odd if the Pixel 8 Pro ends up featuring a 2822 x 1344-pixel resolution, considering that’d be a downgrade from the Pixel 7 Pro.

-Just speaking out of my own beliefs, it’d make sense if one of them were the ever-rumoured Pixel Fold’s outer display, which might explain the shorter aspect ratio and weaker pixel resolution.
+It would make sense if one of them was the often-rumoured Pixel Fold’s outer display, which might explain the shorter aspect ratio and weaker pixel resolution.

 However, it’s way too early to know.
 Google might give us a peek at its Pixel 8 series (and hopefully Pixel Fold) in May at its Google I/O conference.